San Antonio Infant Cephalohematoma Lawyer

 As a cephalohematoma begins to heal, you may notice the soft bulge on the newborn’s scalp become harder.
 That’s because the blood is beginning to calcify.
 Slowly, the bulge will shrink as the blood disappears.
 You may notice that the bulge shrinks first in the middle, leaving hard outside edges.
 In other words, the bulge may resemble a crater during the healing process.

-Can a Newborn Cephalohematoma Affect Brain Development?
+Can Cephalohematoma Cause Brain Damage or Affect Brain Development?

 Ruptured blood vessels under the baby’s scalp rarely ever affect brain development.
 In most cases, a chronic or acute infant hematoma on the head doesn’t lead to any major complications.
 While a large bulge on a baby’s head is upsetting to look at, especially after a difficult birth, rest assured that your baby will likely recover and develop normally.